 Short of boiling – Temperature of water in which it is just about to begin a rumbling boil but isn’t quite there yet.
 (170-185 Degrees Fahrenheit)

 How Long to Steep Green Tea?

 If you’re interested, here’s our favorite green tea blend from Stash Tea.
-We usually steep this blend of green tea with short of boiling water temperature for 3.5 minutes max.
+We usually steep this blend of green tea with short of boiling water temperature and for 3.5 minutes max.
 Give it a try and let us know what you think!